 Welcome!

-Welcome to the MacBean Lab in the Department of Geography & Environment and the Department of Biology at Western University!
+Welcome to Dr. Natasha MacBean’s C3E Lab: Carbon Cycle, Climate, and Ecosystems in the Department of Geography & Environment and the Department of Biology at Western University!
 Our research focuses on interactions between terrestrial vegetation, carbon, and water cycles in response to global climate and environmental change.

 Research

-In the MacBean Lab, we use process-based terrestrial biosphere models, together with field and satellite data analysis, to study the impact of global climate change, rising CO2 and land use/cover change and management on terrestrial ecosystems.
+In the Dr MacBean’s C3E Lab, we use process-based land surface/terrestrial biosphere models, together with field and satellite data analysis, to study the impact of global climate change, rising CO2 and land use/cover change and management on terrestrial ecosystems.

 Our approach is two-fold: 1) to develop, test and optimize process-based terrestrial biosphere models within a statistical data assimilation framework; and 2) to use spatiotemporal data analysis to interpret field and satellite observations of ecosystem responses.